jeanlucleman/SeedCP_ESP32/README.md

 # SeedCP_ESP32
-This is a programm to control temperature on three plate with seed
+This is a programm to control temperature on three plates with seed